 Don't forget about:Aledmys Diaz, Cardinals; Jonathan Villar, Brewers; Zack Cozart, Reds; Brandon Crawford, Giants

-This position is probably the only one where the fans have left the manager in an unenviable position, because while Russell has paired solid defense with an adequate batting line (.241/.333/.386), the huge influx of young talent into this position raises the bar, and Russell's vote means someone somewhat more deserving must be left out.
+Aside from maybe NL catcher, this is where the fans have most left the manager in an unenviable position.
+While Russell has paired solid defense with an adequate batting line, his inclusion means someone more deserving will be left out.

 Current fan choice: Kris Bryant, Cubs